 - The most current Web Content Accessibility Guidelines (WCAG) Level AA developed by the World Wide Web Consortium (W3C).

-- Excelsior College’s Mission Statement, which stresses providing educational opportunities to “…adult learners with an emphasis on those historically underrepresented in higher education” and expresses a mandate to “…meet[s] students where they are,”
+- Excelsior University’s Mission Statement, which stresses providing educational opportunities to “…adult learners with an emphasis on those historically underrepresented in higher education” and expresses a mandate to “…meet[s] students where they are,”

 - The Excelsior CARES Credo,

-- Excelsior College’s Values, specifically “Accessibility and Completion” and “Equality and Inclusion,”
+- Excelsior University’s Values, specifically “Accessibility and Completion” and “Equality and Inclusion,”

 - Procure, develop, and maintain, EIT products and learning resources that provide equally effective access to individuals with disabilities, to the extent it does not constitute a fundamental alteration or undue burden.

-- Promote awareness of this policy to all members of the Excelsior College community, particularly those in roles that are responsible for creating, selecting, or maintaining electronic content, applications, text books, etc.
+- Promote awareness of this policy to all members of the Excelsior University community, particularly those in roles that are responsible for creating, selecting, or maintaining electronic content, applications, text books, etc.

-- Uphold appropriate and timely training and resources for the Excelsior College community, which is necessary to support this policy.
+- Uphold appropriate and timely training and resources for the Excelsior University community, which is necessary to support this policy.

 Scope of Policy

-This policy governs the use of EIT for the Excelsior College academic community and includes:
+This policy governs the use of EIT for the Excelsior University academic community and includes:

 - Websites.
-All website pages and web-based software published or hosted by the College or used to conduct College business.
+All website pages and web-based software published or hosted by Excelsior or used to conduct University business.

 - Learning Resource Materials.
 All learning resources, optional and required, must be accessible.
 This includes, but is not limited to, syllabi, exams, textbooks, presentations and handouts delivered electronically or by non-electronic means.
 It also includes electronic instructional activities such as instructional videos, online collaborative writing, simulations, web conference archives, blogging, etc.